 You get the idea.
 If you haven’t seen this movie, you’ve probably seen one like it: tortured romance, unrequited love, longing glances, beautiful women falling all over the wrong guys, affairs, striking young men transformed and haunted by their war experiences, arrogant artistes acting like entitled jackasses, etc. It’s not badly executed, it’s just not very interesting.
-The acting is nicely done, generally — Miller is particularly charming, and Murphy has strong moments.
+The acting is nicely done, generally; Miller is particularly charming, and Murphy has strong moments.
 It also has a rather nice final scene.
-But there’s just not enough here to warrant a very strong recommendation.
-Other movies have done The Edge of Love, better.
+But in the end, other movies have done The Edge of Love, better.